project-ryoma/ryoma/README.md

 sql_agent = SqlAgent("gpt-3.5-turbo").add_datasource(datasource)

 # ask question to the agent
-sql_agent.chat("What is the total number of orders?")
+sql_agent.stream("What is the total number of orders?")
 ```

 ## Supported Models